waku-org/specs/standards/application/relay-reliability.md

 Function `fetchMissingMessages` is runing periocally, for example 1 minute.
 It first fetch all the message hashes in the specified time range, check if message exist in local dabatase, if not, fetch the missing messages in batch.
 The batch size should be bounded to avoid large data transfer or exceed the max supported size by store node.

 When finishing fetching missing messages, the application should update the last fetch time in `FetchRecord`.
 The last fetch time can be used to calculate the time range for the next fetch and avoid fetching the same messages again.

+### Unified Query

+There are cases that both outgoing and incoming messages are queried in similar situation, for example at similar interval.
+The application can combine the above two worflows into one to have a unified query with better performance overall.

+The workflow can be like this:
+- create outgoing buffer for all "outgoing" messages
+- create incoming buffer for all recently received message hashes
+- query store node based on topics and time range for message hashes periodically
+- check outgoing buffer with returned message hash, if included, mark message as `sent`, resend if needed.
+- check incoming buffer with returned message hash, if not included, fetch the missing message with its hash.

 ## Security and Performance Considerations